Decybel07/L10n-swift/README.md

  ```
  A list of all the languages contained in the main bundle.

-### Get preferred languages
+### Get preferred language

  ```swift
  L10n.preferredLanguage // "en"
  ```
- An ordered list of preferred languages contained in the main bundle
+ A preferred language contained in the main bundle

 ## Author